Super Battle Golf

 Battlefield 6 is fine, but too expensive.

 As we approach the end of the year, I’m pretty tired.
 I have a bunch of cool writeups I should finish up (Blue Prince!
 Omegathon!), and a few posts like my writeup of Horses that could go up, but I’m somewhat hesitant to actually post, because they’re both A) slightly soul scouring and B) I think Horses purely as a video game is pretty banal, and not some sort of incredible and transformative piece of interactive media.
-Wheels of Aurelia was more innovative in it’s mechanics and narrative.
+Wheels of Aurelia was more innovative in its mechanics and narrative.

 So while scrounging around for something to talk about, I remembered that I’ve played 100+ hours of Battlefield 6.
-So lets talk about that real quick.
+So let’s talk about that real quick.

 A quick confession.